blinkupsdk/docs/Manual-SDK.md

 This is handled by the map display function.
 When clicking on meetup spot on the map, it would offer to send a text message with invite to meet at that point.

 #### Metadata
-Metadata is used to determine the specific user in your system, which needs to receive specific push notification, for example, about new friend request or a new friend arriving to the event
+Metadata is used to determine the specific user in your system, which needs to receive specific push notification, for example, about new friend request or a new friend arriving to the event.
-Everything you would set as metadata for specific Blinkup user will be sent in the webhook so you can map it to proper user in your system
+Everything you would set as metadata for specific Blinkup user will be sent in the webhook so you can map it to proper user in your system.

 #### Getting current metadata